DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Mechanic: You must move 3 spaces before using this Power.
 You add +1/2 (Minor/Major) to the damage on a successful Weapon Attack.
 Power Points are still expended on a miss.
    - Prerequisites:
       + Power: Attack, Weapon
-      + Role: Defender
+      + Role: Defender, Martial
    - Tags:
 - Name: Attack, Sweep
    - Description: Your weapon training allows you throw your weight around, potentially knocking targets off balance.
 Sweep the legs!
    - Resource: Minor or Major
-   - Mechanic: You perform you Weapon Attack on multiple characters withing 1 space.
+   - Mechanic: You perform you Weapon Attack on multiple characters within 1 space.
 Targets must be next to one another (i.e., no non-targets between other targets).
-When used as a Major Power, Targets make a contested Agility check against your to-hit Draw.
+When used as a Major Power, Targets make a contested Agility check against your to-hit Draw and are Knocked Down if they fail to meet the DC.
    - Prerequisites:
       + Power: Attack, Weapon
       + Role: Martial or Defender